prerit2803/Pulse-Bot/README.md

 + **User-2:** ntabass
 + **User-3:** cjparnin

-* Next, clone the test repository on ansible machine.
+Next, clone the test repository on ansible machine.
 This will allow you to commit from git shell/command-line.
 ```
 git clone https://github.ncsu.edu/pulseBotProject/MavenVoid.git
 ```
-* Change the working directory in git shell/command-line to `MavenVoid/src/test/java/edu/ncsu/mavenvoid/MavenVoid/` We placed two shell scripts `goodCommit.sh` and `badCommit.sh` in this directory to facilitate making a good and bad commits.
+Change the working directory in git shell/command-line to `MavenVoid/src/test/java/edu/ncsu/mavenvoid/MavenVoid/`
+We placed two shell scripts `goodCommit.sh` and `badCommit.sh` in this directory to facilitate making a good and bad commits.
 (You may also choose to edit AppTest.java directly.)

-**Committing on repository:**
-We refer to **good commit** as a commit which passes all the test cases and gets successfully built on the Jenkins server.
-Similarly a **bad commit** is a commit which fails at least one test case and builds unsuccessfully on the Jenkins server.
+**Committing on repository:** We refer to **good commit** as a commit which passes all the test cases and gets successfully built on the Jenkins server.
+Similarly **bad commit** is a commit which fails at least one test case and builds unsuccessfully on the Jenkins server.
 Simulating a good/bad commit can be done in two ways:
 + Manually, by editing the AppTest.java and ensuring `assert(true)` for a good commit (`assert(false)` for a bad commit) in the `testApp` method.
 Followed by a manual commit to the master branch.
-+ In an automatated way by running commands `./goodCommit.sh` for good commit and `./badCommit.sh` for bad commit.
++ In an automated way by running commands `./goodCommit.sh` for good commit and `./badCommit.sh` for bad commit.
 This will only prompt you to enter your git username and passwords.
-_Note: Manually commiting from the Github website will not yield the desired reults.
+_Note: Manually commiting from the Github website will not yield the desired action from pulseBot.
 Please use only a console to commit._

 ## Instructions: Use Case 1
 **Use Case 1:Create a new branch with healthy code and lock it down until master branch is unstable.***
 * The bot needs one initial healthy commit to refer as stable branch.
-Make a good commit i.e. a commit that passes the test case in AppTest.java.
-You can either do it in two ways:
-+ Manually,
+Make one good commit and ensure it reflects on the github website.
+* Once this is done, on every commit if a build on master branch fails, the pulseBot creates a new protected branch with the last stable commit as its HEAD.
+When the master branch becomes stable again, bot deletes the branch that was created in previous step.
+**Example:** If, after the initial (first) commit, the second commit fails the build then pulseBot creates a protected stable branch (named stablebranch, followed by a number) with it's HEAD at the last stable commit(the first commit in this case).
+If the third commit on master branch is good then the protected branch is deleted since master is now stable.
+If the third commit on the master branch is bad then the stable branch remains since master branch is not stable yet.
+* Use slack to ask the bot about the current stable branch every time a commit is made on the master branch, it will respond with the stable branch name.

 ## Instructions: Use Case 2

 ## Instructions: Use Case 3